spring-projects/spring-petclinic/readme.md

 ## Building a Container

-There is no `Dockerfile` in this project.
+There is no `Dockerfile` in this project1.
 You can build a container image (if you have a docker daemon) using the Spring Boot build plugin:

 ```
 ./mvnw spring-boot:build-image